Feedback

 The farmer who now looks after much of the land around Lough Gur sells a small but very informative booklet on the whole area written by O’Kelly who excavated the site in 1939.
 The fence surrounding and protecting the circle was erected at Tim’s own expense and so he asks for a contribution of only two euros from adults visiting the site.
 Please do respect this if he is not around, so that the site can continue to be kept tidy for all to enjoy.

-~ Near the NW corner of the lough is a stone-built crannóg now surrounded by marsh instead of water.
+~ Near the NW corner of the Lough is a stone-built crannóg now surrounded by marsh instead of water.

 ~ To the S of the road skirting the S shore of the Lough in Loughgur townland is a fine wedge-tomb some 9 metres long, with a slab-roof gallery and a separate chamber instead of a portico at the SW (front) end.